 A doctor will prescribe antibiotics to treat BV.

 Some people use home remedies such as probiotics, lactic acid-based treatments, and antiseptics to prevent or treat BV.
-However, studies suggest that these alternative therapies have little effect.
-They may even be dangerous.
+However, studies

 A yeast infection, or candidiasis, occurs when there is an overgrowth of the yeast that naturally exists in the vagina.